slimbootloader/documentation/source/specs/config.rst

 $(4) is replaced with 0.

-Variables
+Variable
 ---------

 Variables may be considered as something equivalent to a C language macro.
 Variables are primarily used as symbolic names given to Python expressions.
 Whenever the variable name is used, it is replaced by the contents of the macro.
+Variables should only be defined in *variable* section.

 Example::